Skip to content

 6. Configuration baseline export at handover and after every firmware refresh; clean-slate recovery within the same business day.

-7. AMC tier matches operational reality (Mission-Critical) — named engineer, 4-hour on-site, monthly failover testing.
+7. AMC tier matches operational reality (Mission-Critical) — named engineer, contracted support windows, monthly failover testing.

 / Frequently asked